Thram/css-browser-selector/README.md

 		css_browser_selector(userAgent, element, userMatchers);

 * userAgent
 optional: Specify a user agent string to parse.
 If no user agent is specified, navigator.userAgent is used instead
 * element
 optional: Specify which element to attach the classes to.
-If not specified, these will be attached to \<body\>.
+If not specified, these will be attached to \<html\>.
 * userMatchers
 optional: Define additional matchers for assigning classes.
 See source for examples.